-Regarding the capacity of EWCs to negotiate with the management, despite it would seem that they are limited to the EWC’s instalment agreement, the amount of TCAs concluded by EWCs is significant and some of them are published as annexes to agreements setting up the EWC.
-In this vein, Lamers argued that all agreements directly related to the functions and execution of the right of the EWC should be legally covered by the provisions related to the renegotiation of the EWC agreement.
-From this perspective, most of them would be legally binding.
-For instance, the MNC AirFrance KLM signed in 2013 the ‘Framework agreement regarding the Outstations in Europe’ which settles the role and procedures of information and consultation of the EWC as well as the local councils.
-The MNC Diageo signed with the EWC the framework agreement ‘Best practice guidelines on redeployment, redundancy and outplacement’ as appendix of the EWC agreement of 2007.
-Moreover, the MNC Daimler Chrysler agreed the ‘Framework Regulation with the EWC on the Realignment of the Sales Organization in the EU’ in 2007.
+Regarding the capacity of EWCs to negotiate with management, although it would seem that they are limited to an EWC’s instalment agreement, the amount of TCAs concluded by EWCs is significant, and some of them have been published as annexes to the establishment agreements for some EWCs.
+In this vein, Lamers has argued that all agreements directly related to the EWC’s functions and the execution of its rights should be legally covered by the provisions related to renegotiations of the EWC agreement.
+From this perspective, most of these kinds of agreements would be legally binding.
+For instance, MNC Air France-KLM signed the “Framework agreement regarding the Outstations in Europe” in 2013, which settled the role and information and consultation procedures of the company’s EWC as well as those of local EWCs.
+MNC Diageo and its EWC signed the framework agreement entitled “Best practice guidelines on redeployment, redundancy, and outplacement” as an appendix to their 2007 EWC agreement.
+Yet another example includes MNC Daimler Chrysler, which agreed to the “Framework Regulation with the EWC on the Realignment of the Sales Organization in the EU” in 2007.
 Finally, the EWC of the France Telecom signed with the management the establishment of the ‘France Telecom World Works Council’ in 2010.

-V. THE DISRUPTING ROLE OF THE EWCS THROUGHOUT THE CONVERGENCE OF COLLECTIVE BARGAINING PROCESSES
+IV.
+THE DISRUPTIVE ROLE OF EWCS THROUGHOUT THE CONVERGENCE OF COLLECTIVE BARGAINING PROCESSES

-European Works Councils are representative bodies where the right of workers on information and consultation may evolve in other procedures reinforcing the workers’ voice at work.
-As it was said, the competences of some EWCs have transformed into other procedures including the capacity to negotiate with the management on transnational matters.
-As it was discussed above, the enlargement of the EWC’s competencies involves a convergence of national traditions in the new procedures overpassing the simply forms of information and consultation provided by the Directive and the national laws.
-On the other hand, those far-reaching procedures may be influenced by the national industrial relations’ traditions in participation of workers at the enterprise level but also by the workforce encouraging the development of the role played by the EWCs.
+European Works Councils are representative bodies where the rights of workers to information and consultation may evolve into other procedures that reinforce the role of workers’ voices in the workplace.
+As has been said, the competencies of some EWCs have transformed into other capabilities, including the capacity to negotiate with management on transnational matters.
+As was also discussed above, expanding the reach of EWC involves converging national traditions in the new procedures and going above and beyond the simple methods of information and consultation provided for by the EWC Directive and national laws.
+On the other hand, those far-reaching procedures may be influenced by the national industrial relations’ traditions regarding worker participation.
+This may happen at the enterprise level, but it also may happen by way of the workforce encouraging the EWCs’ roles to be developed.

-As a consequence, EWCs may be the source for an authentic new level of participation of workers.
-In this sense, Njoya has argued that information and consultation rights, operating together with other worker voice mechanisms should be understood as promoting the ideals of industrial democracy.
-It should be the principal reason to discuss the need of empowering EWCs with new competences, always under the respect of the autonomy of the parties when sign the agreement.
-Moreover, if they have to play a role in the construction of the European level of industrial relations, Lamers affirms that ʻan effective dialogue will evoke more EWCs to conclude transnational texts at European level.’
-In doing so, codetermination referring the competences conferred to EWC cannot be a taboo subject for the European Commission or their capacity as negotiators at the transnational level.
+As a consequence, EWCs may be the source of an authentic, new level of participation for workers.
+In this sense, Njoya has argued that information and consultation rights, operating in conjunction with other mechanisms that allow workers’ voices to be heard, should be understood as promoting the ideals of industrial democracy.
+This should be the principal reason behind discussing the need to empower EWCs with new competencies, always with respect for each party’s autonomy when the agreement is signed.
+Moreover, if they are to play a role in the construction of industrial relations at the European level, Lamers affirms that “an effective dialogue will evoke more EWCs to conclude transnational texts at the European level.”
+In doing so, codetermination models referring to the competencies conferred to EWCs cannot be a taboo subject for the European Commission, which should also be said of their capacity as negotiators at the transnational level.